-I may use C or a new programming language in development (BootMonkey).
+I may use C or a new programming language in development with friends (BootMonkey).

 There aren't much browser choice out there, because it's too hard to maintain one.
 What I would need is an embeddable or hackable web browser, that I could work with.
 Maybe Servo is the one, or I'd have to look at CEF.